-Concepts within Unit # 4 Success Criteria for this concept Link to TEKS Concept #1: Equivalent Forms of Use base 10 blocks to represent percents.
-Fractions, Decimals, and Percent TEKS: 6.2E, 6.4E, 6.4F, 6.4G, 6.5C Use a 100s grid to represent percents and their equivalent fraction and decimal values.
+Concepts within Unit #4 Success Criteria for this concept Link to TEKS Concept #1: Equivalent Forms of Fractions, Decimals, and Percent TEKS: 6.2E, 6.4E, 6.4F, 6.4G, 6.5C Use base 10 blocks to represent percents.
+Use a 100s grid to represent percents and their equivalent fraction and decimal values.
 Use strip diagrams to represent benchmark fractions and percents.
 Represent percents on a number line.
 Represent percents with strip diagrams that shows a part to whole relationship.
 Represent equal parts of the same whole with a percent, fraction, and decimal.
 Use concrete models to generate equivalent forms of fractions, decimals and percent.
 Generate equivalent forms of fractions, decimals and percents using pictorial models.
 Generate equivalent forms of fractions, decimals and percents using algebraic methods Generate equivalent forms of fractions, decimals and percents in order to solve problems.
-Concept #2: Percent Applications Use concrete and pictorial models to find the unknown value when the part, TEKS: 6.5B percent or the whole is given Use an equation to find the unknown value when the part, whole or percent is given Find the whole given the part and percent.
+Concept #2: Percent Applications TEKS: 6.5B Use concrete and pictorial models to find the unknown value when the part, percent or the whole is given Use an equation to find the unknown value when the part, whole or percent is given Find the whole given the part and percent.
 Find the part given the whole and the percent.
 Find the percent given the part and the whole.
-This the percent given the part and the whole.

-Unit 5: Multiple Representations
+Unit 5: Multiple Representations (Continues in grading Period 3)

-Estimated Date Range: Jan.
-5 - Feb.2 Estimated Time Frame: 20 days
+Estimated Date Range: Dec.
+9- 20 and Jan.
+9 - Jan.
+28 Estimated Time Frame: 23 days